by Dr J Floor Anthoni (2005)

 with breast fins.
 Many species, mostly invertebrate eaters.

 Novaculichthys taeniourus, rockmover wrasse.
-Rotten leaf-shaped,
+Rotten-leaf-shaped,

-swims like a falling leaf.
+swims like a whirling leaf.

 Halichoeres margaritaceus, weedy surge